Ogochukwu-Nwaigwe/HackBio-internship-/README.md

-The Cancer Genome Atlas Program (TCGA)
+# The Cancer Genome Atlas Program (TCGA)

+**What is TCGA?**

+The Cancer Genome Atlas (TCGA) is a large-scale collaborative initiative aimed at understanding the molecular basis of cancer.
+It utilizes genome analysis technologies like large-scale genome sequencing to achieve this goal.

+**Project Background:**

+* Launched in 2006
-The Cancer Genome Atlas (TCGA) is an extensive and collaborative initiative aimed at advancing our knowledge of the molecular foundations of cancer by utilizing genome analysis technologies, such as large-scale genome sequencing.
-This project is a joint collaboration between the National Cancer Institute (NCI) and the National Human Genome Research Institute (NHGRI), both of which are divisions of the National Institutes of Health, under the U.S. Department of Health and Human Services.The project was launched in 2006,bringing together experts from different fields and institutions .
+* Joint collaboration between the National Cancer Institute (NCI) and the National Human Genome Research Institute (NHGRI), both part of the National Institutes of Health (NIH) under the U.S. Department of Health and Human Services (HHS).

-TCGA has collected data from patients with different kinds of cancers and the data has been used to carry out extensive research.Over 33 cancer types has been selected for molecular characterization by TCGA.
-The information gotten from this project is publicly available to the global research community, providing a valuable resource for cancer researchers worldwide.TCGA has led to the development of better cancer diagnostic tools, treatments, and prevention strategies.
-The primary objectives of TCGA are to produce, ensure quality control, integrate, analyse, and interpret molecular profiles at the DNA, RNA, protein, and epigenetic levels for hundreds of clinical tumours, encompassing various tumour types and their subtypes.
-The cancer genome atlas is a great cancer research that has produced large data sets which has improve the diagnosis, treatment, and prevention of cancer.
-TCGA has through molecular characterization deepened our understanding of cancer.
-Researchers have been able to detect anomalies, in gene expressions, DNA sequence, epigenetics, and protein expression and structure, thereby revealing different functional consequences.
-TCGA has propelled great growth in the computational biology field and has advanced health science and technologies.
-The Cancer Genome Atlas (TCGA) produced enormous amounts of data, assembled research teams to analyse the data, and promoted the development of large-scale genomic characterization technologies, all of which significantly accelerated growth and advancement in the field of computational biology.
-Some of the tools created by researchers and contributors on the TCGA network that were used to analyse TCGA data include the following:
-The cancer Imaging Archive: TCIA is host to a large collection of medical images of cancer that are arranged according to research focus, imaging modalities, and common diseases.
-The primary file format is DICOM, and supplementary data such as genomics and patient outcomes are supplied.
+**Objectives and Accomplishments:**

+* Collect and analyze data from patients with various cancers.
+* Conduct molecular characterization of over 33 cancer types.
+* Publicly share this information as a valuable resource for the global cancer research community.
+* Advance cancer diagnosis, treatment, and prevention through improved tools and strategies.
+* Deepen understanding of cancer through molecular characterization.
+* Identify abnormalities in gene expression, DNA sequence, epigenetics, and protein structure, revealing functional consequences.
+* Significantly contribute to the field of computational biology.

+**Impact on Computational Biology:**

+* Generated massive datasets.
+* Assembled research teams for data analysis.
+* Promoted development of large-scale genomic characterization technologies.

+**TCGA Resources:**

+* **The Cancer Imaging Archive (TCIA):** A large, organized collection of medical images of cancer.
-The Cancer Proteome Atlas Portal(TCPA): A comprehensive data portal for proteomic data access, visualization, and analysis. cBioPortal for Cancer Genomics: Provides tools for visualizing, analysing, and downloading large-scale cancer genomics datasets.
+* **The Cancer Proteome Atlas Portal (TCPA):** A comprehensive data portal for accessing, visualizing, and analyzing proteomic data.
+* **cBioPortal for Cancer Genomics:** Provides tools for visualizing, analyzing, and downloading large-scale cancer genomics datasets.

+**Additional Analysis Tools:**

+* Copy Number Portal
+* DeMix
+* FASMICE
+* Firehose
+* Firebrowse
+* FunSeq2
-Other tools used to analyse TCGA data include; Copy Number Portal, DeMix, FASMICE, Firehose, Firebrowse, FunSeq2 , The Integrative Genomics Viewer (IGV) , MBatch  Mutation calling using a Markov Substitution model for Evolution (MuSE) ,Regulome Explorer and SurvNet .
+* The Integrative Genomics Viewer (IGV)
+* MBatch Mutation calling using a Markov Substitution model for Evolution (MuSE)
+* Regulome Explorer
+* SurvNet

-Conclusion
+## Conclusion

-In conclusion, TCGA has improved our understanding of cancer at the molecular level by providing comprehensive and publicly accessible resource of large-scale genomics data.
-It has advanced cancer research and enhanced personalized medicine, enabling more targeted and effective treatments.
+TCGA has significantly improved our understanding of cancer at the molecular level by providing comprehensive and publicly accessible large-scale genomics data.
+This project has advanced cancer research, enhanced personalized medicine, and paved the way for more targeted and effective cancer treatments.
+The future of cancer care holds immense possibilities for improved diagnosis, prognosis, and personalized treatment approaches.
-The possibilities for advancements in cancer diagnosis, prognosis, and treatment are immense, indicating a future where cancer care becomes more precise and tailored to individual patients.

-References
+## References

-Clark, K., Vendt, B., Smith, K., Freymann, J., Kirby, J., Koppel, P., Moore, S., Phillips, S., Maffitt, D., Pringle, M., Tarbox, L., & Prior, F. (2013).
-The Cancer Imaging Archive (TCIA): Maintaining and Operating a Public Information Repository.
-In Journal of Digital Imaging (Vol. 26, Issue 6, pp. 1045–1057).
-Springer Science and Business Media LLC. https://doi.org/10.1007/s10278-013-9622-7
+* Clark, K., et al. (2013).
+The Cancer Imaging Archive (TCIA): Maintaining and Operating a Public Information Repository. _Journal of Digital Imaging_, 26(6), 1045–1057. [https://doi.org/10.1007/s10278-013-9622-7](https://doi.org/10.1007/s10278-013-9622-7)
-National cancer Institute Outcomes & Impact of The Cancer Genome Atlas “Outcomes & Impact of The Cancer Genome Atlas was originally published by the National Cancer Institute.”
+* National Cancer Institute.
+Outcomes & Impact of The Cancer Genome Atlas. [https://www.cancer.gov/](https://www.cancer.gov/)
-"Targeted Therapy to Treat Cancer was originally published by the National Cancer Institute."
-National Institutes of Health The Cancer Genome Atlas (TCGA)
+* National Institutes of Health.
+The Cancer Genome Atlas (TCGA). [https://www.cancer.gov/ccg/research/genome-sequencing/tcga](https://www.cancer.gov/ccg/research/genome-sequencing/tcga)